 A2: This will depend upon what vehicle you are planning to tow your Tiny Home RV/Travel Trailer with and the overall weight of what you are having built.
-Tiny Heirloom will work with you to choose your final build plan and guide you on which trailer will best work for your needs.
+Tiny Heirloom will work with you choosing your final your build plan and guide you on which trailer will best work for your needs.